Learning From Software Failures: A Case Study at a National Space Research Center: Introduction

 Our work presents a case study to examine how engineers at an HRO learn from failures.
 We conducted 10 semi-structured interviews with software engineering researchers at a national space research center.
 To assess the transferability of our findings, we include 5 additional interviews with engineers from four other HROs.
 The interviews focused on participants' practices and challenges in gathering, documenting, sharing, and applying lessons learned for ongoing improvement.

 Our results provide insight into how software engineers in HROs learn from failures.
 Although HROs are expected to excel at failure management, our study reveals that structured processes for learning from failures is often informal and \textit{ad hoc}.
 Systemic barriers, such as time constraints, documentation gaps, and team turnover, limit effective learning.
 As a result, recurring failures persist despite general process adherence.
-In summary, we make the following contributions:
+In summary, our contributions are:

-\begin{enumerate} \item We characterize the practices used by engineers in an HRO to gather, document, share, and apply lessons from failures. \item We identify key challenges — technical, organizational, and cultural — that impact learning from failures. \item We propose recommendations and research directions to enable learning from failures. \end{enumerate}
+\begin{enumerate} \item We characterize the practices used by engineers in an HRO to gather, document, share, and apply lessons from failures. \item We identify key challenges -- technical, organizational, and cultural -- that impact learning from failures. \item We propose recommendations and research directions to enable learning from failures. \end{enumerate}

 \textbf{\ul{Significance}}: Our study provides insights on the (\textit{ad hoc}) practices currently used in some HROs to learn from failures.
 Our study highlights organizational, technical, and cultural obstacles to more effective failure management.
 We also provide recommendations for practitioners to institutionalize structured practices to learn from failures.
 We hope these insights facilitate continuous improvement and learning, with the goal of reducing recurring failures in high-reliability engineering contexts.